 Seaforth Sportfishing, located in Mission Bay’s Quivira Basin, is a good option.
 They’ve been hosting whale-watching tours for 35 years and know just the right places to go.
 Your Captain or knowledgeable crew narrate tours.

-Or, book a private whale watching tour with Tailwalker Sportfishing.
+Or, book a private whale-watching tour with Tailwalker Sportfishing.

 Dive the Kelp Forest

-If you’ve never dived a kelp forest before, make it a priority.
+If you’ve never dived into a kelp forest before, make it a priority.
 A kelp forest dive off Point Loma’s six-mile coastline includes overhangs, big boulders, scattered walls, and lush kelp forests teeming with marine life.

-Swing, Slide and Climb at the Park
+Swing, Slide, and Climb at the Park

 A paved path for biking, walking, and running cuts through the park.
-Amenities also include picnic tables, barbecue grills, fire pits, and public showers and restrooms.
+Amenities include picnic tables, barbecue grills, fire pits, and public showers and restrooms.

 Go Parasailing

 Their winch-direct parasailing from the vessel’s flight deck is the most widely accepted and safest method of parasailing.
-Soar above the coastline for a bird’s-eye view of Mission Bay, Mission Beach, and Pacific beach.
+Soar above the coastline for a bird’s-eye view of Mission Bay, Mission Beach, and Pacific Beach.

 Bike Around Mission Bay